Struggling with mastitis for the first time and looking for some mastitis tips to help you through? I have some great tips as a mom of multiple babes!

 One last reminder before we get into all the helpful mastitis tips and tricks to get rid of a clogged duct.
 Remember to use code SHYNNZ20 to save on your purchases at Kindred Bravely!

 Mastitis tips + tricks for getting rid of clogged milk ducts:

 Consider switching bras!

-One of the first things my lactation consultant told me was to ditch my too-tight nursing bra.
+One of the first mastitis tips my lactation consultant told me was to ditch my too-tight nursing bra.
 And she suggested switching to a lighter, looser fitting sleep & nursing bra.
 So first things first, I took a break from my regular nursing bras, and opted for two different things.
 One: a nursing tank during the day.
 The Kindred Bravely Simply Sublime Maternity & Nursing Tank is always my go-to.
 It gives me just the right amount of support without being too tight to cause problems.
 And because the drop down cups are easily accessible, I can nurse and pump the clogged milk duct out, no problem.